Drink Driving Blood Tests in Western Australia

-In Western Australia, under the Road Traffic Act 1974, a police officer can require you in certain circumstances to give a sample of your blood for determining whether you have committed a criminal offence of driving a motor vehicle with alcohol in your blood, or under the influence of an illicit drug or whilst drug impaired.
-If you refuse to give a blood sample when required to do so, you may commit a criminal offence.
+In Western Australia, under the Road Traffic Act 1974, a police officer can require a driver in certain circumstances to give a sample of their blood to determine whether they have committed an offence by driving a motor vehicle with alcohol in their blood, or while under the influence of an illicit drug or whilst drug impaired.
+If the driver refuses to give a blood sample when required to do so, they may be committing an offence.

 A police officer may require you to undertake a breath analysis if the circumstances suggest that you have driven a motor vehicle under the influence of alcohol.
 For example, if you were stopped at a random breath testing station and a preliminary test suggested you had more than the prescribed concentration of alcohol in your blood, you might be asked to give a breath analysis test.
 You might also be asked to give a breath analysis test if you could not or refused to take part in a preliminary breath test, if you could not give a sufficient breath sample for preliminary testing, or if a police officer believes on reasonable grounds that you have committed a certain kind of offence (e.g. dangerous driving causing bodily harm).